 - November 18, 2020: The FPKIMA team issued CA certificates to migrate agency and shared service providers CAs to the new root: Federal Common Policy CA G2

-- December 2020 to May 2021: All agencies will need to transition from using the old Federal Common Policy CA as the root to the new Federal Common Policy CA G2 (approximately six months)
+- December 2020 to June 2021: All agencies will need to transition from using the old Federal Common Policy CA as the root to the new Federal Common Policy CA G2 (approximately six months.)
+Certificates issued by the Federal Common Policy CA will be revoked between the end of April and June in coordination with CA operators.

-- May 2021: The FPKIMA team will decommission the old Federal Common Policy CA
+- June 2021: The FPKIMA team will decommission the old Federal Common Policy CA after revoking all CA certificates it has issued.

 What should I do?

 We are collaborating with CISA on a series of webinars to communicate the upcoming changes and answer your questions.
-Email firstname.lastname@example.org to join our next webinar on January 28, 2021 at 11 AM ET.
+Email firstname.lastname@example.org to be notified of future events.

 To prevent issues, agencies must distribute the Federal Common Policy CA G2 root certificate as a trusted Root Certification Authority to workstations and servers.